SimonKefas/multistep-form/README.md

 - **Keyboard Navigation Not Working**: Ensure `ms-keyboard-nav` is added to the `<form>` and that key combinations are correctly specified.
 - **Progress Bar Not Updating**: Verify that `[ms-progress-wrap]` and `[ms-progress-bar]` are correctly included.
 - **Default Enter Key Behavior**: The script prevents default form submission when **Enter** is pressed.
 If you need to allow submissions via Enter key in specific cases, adjust the script accordingly.
+- **Autofocus Issues**: The script is designed not to autofocus on page load or when steps change automatically.
+Autofocus occurs only when the user navigates steps using the navigation buttons or keyboard shortcuts.

 ---